Our Work

 Tarmo Jüristo

+Tarmo Jüristo is a well-known civic activist, columnist, founder and head of SALK (Liberal Citizen Foundation).
 An active member of Estonian civil society, Tarmo Jüristo was one of the original members to sign Harta12 (a civil initiative focusing on problem areas in state governance) and publicly stood for the ratification of the Registered Partnership Act in autumn of 2014.
 As a playwright at Von Krahl Theatre and NO99, Tarmo has led two plays that are considered flagships of modern Estonian theatre.
-He has lectured and still conducts lectures at the University of Tallinn, Estonian Academy of Music and Theatre and Estonian Business School.
 He graduated from the University of Tartu with a degree in Finance and Credit and worked in the financial sector, in fields of commercial and investment banking and risk capital management, for 15 years.
 Currently, he is finishing his PhD in Cultural Studies at the University of Tallinn.

 Mari-Liis Jakobson